 We quite possibly have standards that are too high, but SPYR has been built 100% in-house since inception so we never seek someone to defer to for guidance.
 Instead we want someone who will successfully execute a given project to our extremely high standards.

 But of course no contractor will ever be as invested in SPYR as we are.
-Unless Jeff, Dave, or Marla are handling the project even the most highly skilled individuals will require tradeoffs.
+Unless we are handling the project even the most highly skilled individuals will require tradeoffs.
 Many times those tradeoffs have proven not worth the costs.

 On the occasions that we’ve brought in contractors we’ve gone right to the top.
 We’ve approached solo entrepreneurs who operate similarly to the way we do.
 These have mostly been entrepreneurs with whom we share a mutual respect, but don’t have a personal relationship with.